Recover Retention in Construction

 How Does Retention Work?

 Retention is an amount of money withheld from a contractor until a job is complete.
-This normally is 3-5% of the contract’s sum.
-It acts as a kind of security deposit: if defects are made by the contractor that they fail to remedy, the money is rightfully retained by the employer to fix those defects.
+This normally is 5-10% of the contract’s sum.
+It acts as a kind of security deposit: if defects are left by the contractor that they fail to remedy, the money is rightfully retained by the employer to fix those defects.

 Retention provisions should be carefully outlined in the contract before work begins.
 If there are no legitimate defects, it should be returned promptly following the completion of construction and after the defect liability period.
 All dates should be clearly outlined in the contract.